 By the way, if you think that it is the matter of clothes – yes and no. If you wear something short, people will obviously stare at you more, but if you dress up covered – people will still stare, just in “standard” way.
 Even if you dress up like an Indian, you will still attract people curiosity about why you are dressed such way then.

 Actually, when I was coming to travel in India, I learned to feel calm about it…But, when I have moved here, it started to irritate me again, even more than before.
 Because I certainly didn’t expect that I will be still stared at even on the street where I live over a year!
-What to tell, sometimes people stare at me even when I am on my own balcony (and on 3rd floor, not the 1st one where everybody can see me, but no, people look up from downstairs) when I put clothes for drying.
+What to tell, sometimes people stare at me even when I am on my own balcony (and on 3rd floor, not the 1st one where everybody can see me, but no, people look up from downstairs even) when I just put wet clothes for drying.
 But when I am walking with my husband, I am being stared much less somehow.

 If you ask locals about staring, they will not understand your irritation.
 Well, they will kind of, but they will not understand why this annoys you SO MUCH.
 Women will simply say: “They stare at everyone.”
 And from some point it will be right.
 But women here do not enjoy male attention at all, especially from strangers, especially in public places.
 And it is strange then, why they are so calm about staring?
 Especially when people talk a lot about women safety here, seems like staring is not something that makes them feel unsafe.
-But this is surely something that makes foreigner girls feel unsafe.
+But this is surely something that makes foreigner girls feel unsafe, maybe the most.

 To be continued…